kovac031/DevQuestionsAndAnswers_CSharp/README.md

 }
 ```

-## 46. what is Dependency Injection.
+## 46. What is Dependency Injection.
 How and why is it used?
 Passing the classes that your class depends on as interfaces via the constructor rather than having your class create those dependencies.

 ```C#